-4. Teams must be ready to form the scrum within 30 seconds of the mark being made.
+4. Teams must be ready to form the scrum within 15 seconds of the mark being made.
 Sanction: Free-kick.

-- 4. Teams must be ready to form the scrum within 15 seconds of the mark being made.
-Sanction: Free-kick. - 5.
 When both teams have 15 players, eight players from each team bind together in formation as outlined in the diagram.
 Each team must have two props and one hooker in the front row and two locks in the second row.
 Three back-row players from each team complete the scrum.
 Sanction: Penalty.